YashMishra0101/Course-Hub/README.md

 # Course Hub

 Course Hub is a web application built with HTML5, Tailwind CSS, JavaScript, and React.js.
 It allows users to explore and filter different types of courses in categories such as Development, Business, Design, and Lifestyle.
-Users can also like and save their favorite courses.
+Users can also like their favorite courses.

 <img src="src\assets\Screenshot (2).png">